AustVDT/myProject/README.md

 # myProject
-# Local project file for practice using Git
+# Local project file for practice using Git Bash